Konrad Krajewski

-Konrad Krajewski (/pl/; born 25 November 1963) is a Polish Catholic prelate who has served as Prefect of the Dicastery for the Service of Charity since 2013.
+Konrad Krajewski (/pl/; born 25 November 1963) is a Polish Catholic prelate who was named Metropolitan Archbishop of Łódź in March 2026.
+He served as prefect of the Dicastery for the Service of Charity from 2013 to 2026.
 He served as Papal Master of Ceremonies from 1998 to 2013.

-In 2013, he was appointed as Papal Almoner to coordinate the charitable concerns of Pope Francis and lead the Office of Papal Charities; this became the Dicastery for the Service of Charity with the apostolic constitution Praedicate evangelium in June 2022.
-Pope Francis created Krajewski a cardinal on 28 June 2018.
+In 2013, Krajewski was appointed as Papal Almoner to coordinate the charitable concerns of Pope Francis and lead the Office of Papal Charities; this became the Dicastery for the Service of Charity when the apostolic constitution Praedicate evangelium took effect in June 2022.
+Pope Francis made Krajewski a cardinal on 28 June 2018.

+Biography

 Early life and education

 Konrad Krajewski was born on 25 November 1963 in Łódź, central Poland, to a family of teachers.
 He had an older brother, Krzysztof, who died suddenly in his sleep at the age of 29 whilst at sea.
 Krajewski was described by his school colleagues and mentors as a diligent and honest student, who, at the time, hoped to become an educator.
 Early in life, Krajewski came to be involved in the Light-Life Movement, also known as the Oasis Movement in Poland, which was aimed at the spiritual formation of parishioners during spiritual retreats.
 Impressed by the movement and his local priest, Krajewski decided to enter the seminary of the Archdiocese of Łódź in 1982.
 He subsequently earned a degree in theology from the Catholic University of Lublin and was ordained a priest on 11 June 1988.
 After ordination, he served the diocese for two years in pastoral work.

 In 1990, Krajewski continued his studies at the Liturgical Institute of St. Anselmo in Rome.
 On 5 March 1993, he obtained his Licentiate in Sacred Liturgy.
 Krajewski earned a Doctorate in Theology from the Pontifical University of Saint Thomas Aquinas in 1995 with a dissertation entitled L'ordinazione episcopale nella riforma del Concilio Vaticano II ("Episcopal ordination in the reform of Vatican II").
-During his stay in Rome Krajewski collaborated with the Office for the Liturgical Celebrations of the Supreme Pontiff.
+During his stay in Rome, Krajewski collaborated with the Office for the Liturgical Celebrations of the Supreme Pontiff.